slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"If a man will begin with certainties he shall end in doubts; but if he will be content to begin with doubts he shall end in certainties."
 -- Francis Bacon [1561]*

-> *"Every man hears only what he understands."
--- J.W.
-Goethe [1749]*
+> *"The only real mistake is the one from which we learn nothing."
+-- Henry Ford [1863]*

 > *"It is not that I’m so smart.
 But I stay with the questions much longer." (...)
 "I have no special talent, I’m only passionately curious." (...)
-"Once you stop learning, you start dying." (...)
 "Play is the highest form of research."
 -- Albert Einstein [1879]*